Barry Calhoun Kalamazoo

 • Creating Awareness

-We're available to speak in classrooms, public meetings, and to train your seasonal staff on how to identify, report, and prevent the spread of invasive species.
+We're available to speak in classrooms and public meetings and train your seasonal staff on how to identify, report, and prevent the spread of invasive species.
 In season, you can find us at boat launches, trailheads, and other public spaces.
-Follow our Facebook and Instagram pages (@bckcisma) for real time updates about invasive species in the tri-county region.
+Follow our Facebook (@bckcisma) and Instagram pages (@bck_cisma) for real-time updates about invasive species in the tri-county region.

 • Controlling Invasive Species